• Skip to primary navigation

 This slideshow requires JavaScript.

-The Burnt Corn Methodist Church congregation was established in 1913.
-They met in the Kyser-Betts Store until their church building was finished.
-It is a one-story frame structure with a corner attached bell tower.
-The building is a contributing property to the Burnt Corn Historic District that was added to the Alabama Register of Heritage and Landmarks in 1993.
+The Burnt Corn Methodist Church was organized in 1908.
+The congregation met in the Masonic Lodge located on the second floor of the Kyser-Betts Store, which also served as the post office and a local gathering place. until their church building could be built.
+Their new church was completed in 1913.
+It was a simple one-story frame building with a corner-attached bell tower.
+Eventually the attendance of the church declined, and it closed in around 1960.
+Today, this church and the other historic buildings in Burnt Corn are maintained by the J.F.B.
+Lowrey Trust.
+The Burnt Corn Methodist Church is a contributing property to the Burnt Corn Historic District that was added to the Alabama Register of Heritage and Landmarks in 1993.

-The Burnt Corn Methodist Church is located near downtown Burnt Corn (31°33’00.8″N 87°09’32.7″W – Google Maps).
+The Burnt Corn Methodist Church is located near downtown Burnt Corn (Google Maps: 31.550779, -87.159151).

 Sources: 1) BurntCorn.com; 2) Alabama Tapestry of Historic Places 1978 by the Alabama Historical Commission.